-"In the future, everyone will be world-famous for 15 minutes."Andy Warhol (August 6, 1928 — February 22, 1987) was a visual artist, filmmaker, producer, printmaker, icon, author, part-time model and clothing designer.Born in Pittsburgh, Andy Warhol was a sickly child and often hospitalized.
+"In the future, everyone will be world-famous for 15 minutes."Andy Warhol (August 6, 1928 — February 22, 1987) was a visual artist, filmmaker, producer, printmaker, icon, author, part-time model and clothing designer.Born Andrew Warhola, Jr. in Pittsburgh to Rusynnote -American parents, Andy Warhol was a sickly child and often hospitalized.
 He developed a phobia of hospitals and was pathologically shy.
 Interested in drawing, he had a lot of time to practice.
 He went to art school and moved to New York.
 He started in commercial art illustration, but radically changed his style.
 Andy became famous for his hyper-saturated representations of everyday items, adhering to the concept that the everyday is beautiful.
 Famous pieces include Campbell's Soup Cans, Marilyn Diptych and Elvis.Andy founded The Factory: a menagerie of his friends, drag queens, musicians, sexual radicals, models, drug dealers, free-thinkers and other oddities.
 Many of the "Warhol Superstars" including Edie Sedgwick, Betsey Johnson and Gerard Malanga went on to become stars in their individual fields.
 Other Factory regulars included Salvador Dalí, Allen Ginsberg, William S. Burroughs, Mick Jagger, Truman Capote and The Velvet Underground.Things changed when Valerie Solanas shot Warhol.
 Warhol survived the shooting but the event had a permanent effect on his life and work.
 He said of the shooting,

 — Andy Warhol